The Monuments Men

 What price art?
-Multihyphenate George Clooney’s true-life WWII adventure—a frustrating tonal mishmash—puts the question up front, as curator and conservationist Frank Stokes (Clooney) lays it all out for President Roosevelt: Hitler and his cronies have stolen tons of the great works (Picasso, Vermeer, Van Eyck), and it’s imperative to retrieve them.
-“If you destroy an entire generation of people’s culture, it’s as if they never existed,” he says to a skeptical FDR, who’s more concerned with flesh and blood than he is with oil on canvas.
-Still, the POTUS permits Stokes to convene a ragtag team of operatives to salvage what they can as U.S. forces push in from Normandy.
+Actor-writer-director George Clooney’s true-life WWII adventure – a frustrating tonal mishmash – puts the question up front, as curator and conservationist Frank Stokes (Clooney) lays it all out for President Roosevelt: Hitler and his cronies have stolen tons of the great works (Picasso, Vermeer, Van Eyck), and it’s imperative to retrieve them.
+"If you destroy an entire generation of people’s culture, it’s as if they never existed," Stokes says to a skeptical FDR, who’s more concerned with flesh and blood than he is with oil on canvas.
+Still, the President permits Stokes to convene a ragtag team of operatives to salvage what they can as US forces push into Europe from Normandy.

-You might think you’re watching Stripes as opposed to Saving Private Ryan, as the group gathers for a broadly comic basic-training sequence.
+You might think you’re watching a knockabout war comedy like the Bill Murray-starrer Stripes (1981) as opposed to something more serious or visceral like Saving Private Ryan, as the group gathers for a broadly comic basic-training sequence.
 Here are the out-of-shape Ugly Americans (Bill Murray, John Goodman and Bob Balaban).
-There is the Englishman (Hugh Bonneville) tempted by drink, the Frenchman (Jean Dujardin) with the slyly salacious grin, and the green German expat (Dimitri Leonidas) who proves himself a battlefield asset.
-And finally comes an especially bland Matt Damon, as an art restorer trying to woo resistance fighter Cate Blanchett (doing her Kate Hepburn in The Aviator with a Gallic burr).
+There is the Englishman (Hugh Bonneville) tempted by drink; the Frenchman (Jean Dujardin) with the slyly salacious grin; and the green German expat (Dimitri Leonidas), who proves himself a battlefield asset.
+And, finally, comes an especially bland Matt Damon, as an art restorer trying to woo a resistance fighter (Cate Blanchett, doing her Katharine Hepburn in The Aviator with a Teutonic burr).